 icons are oversized and sparse, in expectation of some chubby fingers to be prodding them

+With Windows, you can restrict the access rights for users, accounts, and computing processes to only those resources absolutely required to perform routine, legitimate activities.
+This can be done by looking into something like a least privilege manager, who blocks malware and similar software.
 Windows software tends to be rather ubiquitous in its design with the comfortable familiarity that breeds.
 You have the drop down menus at the top with various options that tend to be very similar no matter the application.
 While iThoughts for Windows has that the initial feeling of using it is rather strange.
-If you ever pondered what it would be like to have a mobile app smack down on your Windows desktop, well iThoughts for Windows is probably a good reference point.
+If you ever pondered what it would be like to have a mobile app smack down on your windows desktop, well iThoughts for Windows is probably a good reference point.
 While it retains the familiar top menus, the icons are oversized and sparse, in expectation of some chubby fingers to be prodding them.
 But on a desktop app they are safe from such harassment but nevertheless still maintain that appearance.

 iThoughts for Windows, similar look and feel as the IOS version below

 Layout wise, everything is as expected.
 There is the main window for your beautiful Mind map and on the right side some formatting and other options for the Mind map constituents.
 The little tabs on the bottom allow various formatting options such as,

 - Mind map styles such as chalkboard and Org. chart